Titanic centre launches N.Ireland tourism drive

 Some 100,000 people from 20 countries have booked tickets in advance to visit the showcase building constructed beside the slipway from which the liner was launched by the Harland and Wolff shipyard a century ago.

-Shaped like the vessel’s hull - and the same height - the center is covered in 3,000 aluminum panels and its six floors containing nine galleries telling the story of the doomed steamship and the Belfast of the early 1900s.
+Shaped like the vessel’s hull - and the same height - the centre is covered in 3,000 aluminium panels and its six floors containing nine galleries telling the story of the doomed steamship and the Belfast of the early 1900s.

 “We’re letting the building speak for itself, with a simple ceremony, marked by the firing of two flares - as was the case when Titanic was launched,” said Tim Husbands, Titanic Belfast’s CEO.

-There is also an interactive ride and film footage of the wreck of Titanic in its final resting place 3,784 meters (yards) below the Atlantic - some of it never seen before.
+There is also an interactive ride and film footage of the wreck of Titanic in its final resting place 3,784 metres (yards) below the Atlantic - some of it never seen before.

 Near to the building stands the Harland and Wolff Drawing Office where the Titanic’s plans were drawn.